Kubernetes Access Troubleshooting | Teleport

 Create the values.yaml filecat > values.yaml << EOFauthToken: "${TOKEN}"proxyAddr: "${PROXY_ADDR}"roles: "kube,app,discovery"joinParams: method: "token" tokenName: "${TOKEN}"kubeClusterName: "${CLUSTER}"labels: "type" : "autopilot"EOF

-Install the helm chart with the values.yaml settinghelm install teleport-agent teleport/teleport-kube-agent \ -f values.yaml \ --create-namespace \ --namespace=teleport-agent \ --version 17.0.0-dev
+Install the helm chart with the values.yaml settinghelm install teleport-agent teleport/teleport-kube-agent \ -f values.yaml \ --create-namespace \ --namespace=teleport-agent \ --version 17.3.3

 Make sure that the Teleport Agent pod is running.
 You should see one Teleport agent pod pod with a single ready container: